nrai14/Console-Finances/README.md

 <!-- second number average -->

 * The average of the **changes** in Profit/Losses over the entire period.
-  * You will need to track what the total change in profits are from month to month and then find the average.
+  * You will need to !track! what the total change in profits are from month to month and then find the average.
   * (`Total/Number of months`)
   <!-- Subtract previous from the next one in line.
 Month to month.
 Difference needs to be stored in a variable as you go month to month.
 Then calculate the average at the end  -->